 Look out for areas of bulrushes and willow scrub, attractive birch wood and peat bog.
-This is also home to the largest area of common reed bed (phragmites) in Europe.
+This is also home to the largest area of common reed bed (phragmites) in Glasgow.
 In summer the meadows are full of colourful, sweet-scented wildflowers, attracting a host of insects and butterflies.
 Watch for roe deer and foxes amongst the trees and listen out for the loud plop of shy water voles dropping into the loch and the sweet songs in summer of visiting whitethroats.

 Bishop Loch is part of the Seven Lochs Wetland Park, Scotland's largest urban nature park.

 If you want to explore further afield, there are paths through to neighbouring Todds Well wood, through Lochend Burn and all the way to Drumpellier Country Park.

 You can find toilets and plenty of places to eat, drink and shop at nearby Glasgow Fort retail park.